Effect of streaks on hypersonic boundary layer instability: Hypersonic boundary layers and streaks

 \section{Hypersonic boundary layers and streaks}

-The flow around hypersonic vehicles comprises various sources of disturbances, that influence the development and shape of the boundary layer as it evolves downstream.
-Understanding the transition process to turbulence on such vehicles is critical from a design perspective \citep{schneiderHypersonicLaminarTurbulent2004}.
-It is therefore of interest to consider the instabilities that may arise within the boundary layer for different flow topologies.
-Specifically, depending on the curvature, the baseflow gradients and the wall surface, these waves can see their stability properties substantially changed.
+Understanding the transition to turbulence on hypersonic bodies is critical from a design perspective \citep{schneiderHypersonicLaminarTurbulent2004}.
+Transition is underpinned by linear growth mechanisms that depend on shape of the body, the flow conditions and the base flow that results.

-Among the different mechanisms inducing a change in the boundary layer structure, the non-normality of the Navier-Stokes equations \citep{schmidNonmodalStabilityTheory2007} allow the transient growth of streamwise counter-rotative vortices, producing streamwise steady streaks through the lift-up effect \citep{ellingsenStabilityLinearFlow1975a, landahlNoteAlgebraicInstability1980}.
-Lift-up is known to play a key role in various hypersonic flow configurations.
-For instance, it has been observed on blunt geometries \citep{zanchettaKineticHeatingTransition1996,paredesNosetipBluntnessEffects2018} ; in the wake of isolated or distributed roughness elements \citep{padillamonteroAnalysisStabilityFlatPlate2021,detullioLaminarTurbulentTransition2013} ; on cones \citep{laibleNumericalInvestigationHypersonic2011,haderDirectNumericalSimulations2019} ; or at the reattachment of separation bubbles in corner flows \citep{caoUnsteadyEffectsHypersonic2021,dwivediObliqueTransitionHypersonic2021,lugrinTransitionScenarioHypersonic2020}.
-In these different configurations, streaks are either present as a baseflow feature originating from the geometry or as a by-product of non-linear processes in the transition dynamics.
-Their presence influences the behaviour of flow instabilities.
-It is therefore of interest to study the evolution of small disturbances on a steady, streaky baseflow, and to understand, in particular, how the instability characteristics vary as the streak amplitude is varied.
+Among the mechanisms underpinning the boundary layer state that supports the linear growth mechanisms responsible for transition, the lift-up effect effect leads to the appearance of steady streaks \citep{schmidNonmodalStabilityTheory2007, sippDynamicsControlGlobal2010, ellingsenStabilityLinearFlow1975a, landahlNoteAlgebraicInstability1980}.
+Lift-up is known to play a key role in hypersonic flows.
+For instance, it has been observed on blunt geometries \citep{zanchettaKineticHeatingTransition1996,paredesNosetipBluntnessEffects2018} ; in the wake of isolated or distributed roughness elements \citep{padillamonteroAnalysisStabilityFlatPlate2021,detullioLaminarTurbulentTransition2013} ; on cones \citep{laibleNumericalInvestigationHypersonic2011,haderDirectNumericalSimulations2019} ; from non-linear interaction in transitional flows \citep{frankoBreakdownMechanismsHeat2013} ; or at the reattachment of separation bubbles in corner flows \citep{caoUnsteadyEffectsHypersonic2021,dwivediObliqueTransitionHypersonic2021,lugrinTransitionScenarioHypersonic2020}.
+In all configurations, streaks are either present as a baseflow feature originating from the geometry or as a by-product of non-linear processes in the transition dynamics.
+Once present, they provide new possibilities for linear instability.
+It is therefore of interest to study the linear dynamics of streaky baseflows so as to explore, how the instability are impacted by streaks, and, in particular, how instability depends on streak amplitude.